Ignatius Aphrem II: Travels abroad

 Shortly after his election, Ignatius Aphrem II paid an official visit to the Holy See of Cilicia in Antelias, Lebanon to participate in a meeting to discuss higher levels of collaboration between the Syriac Orthodox and Armenian Apostolic Churches, as well as other Oriental Orthodox churches.
 In May 2015, Aphrem II was received by Carl XVI Gustaf and Queen Silvia of Sweden as he visited the country's Syriac Orthodox parishes.

-Since his enthronement, he has made apostolic visits to Iraq and Syria to assist Christians displaced by the advance of ISIS and the general turmoil caused by the Syrian Civil War.
-The Patriarch also visited displaced Christians and refugees camps in Shaqlawa, where Patriarchal Liturgy was served along with special prayers.
+Since his enthronement, he has made apostolic visits to Iraq and Syria to assist Christians displaced by the advance of ISIS and the general turmoil caused by the Syrian civil war.
+The patriarch also visited displaced Christians and refugee camps in Shaqlawa.

 In 2022, Patriarch Aphrem II was received by the Vatican during a meeting with the International Catholic Legislators Network.

 In 2024, Aphrem II received Catholicos-Patriarch of the Assyrian Church of the East Mar Awa III in Erbil during a meeting in September, which was also attended by Bashar Warda of the Chaldean Catholic Church.
-Around the fall of the Assad regime, Aphrem II was in Kerala, India for a 10-day visit, but it was cut short due to the military situation and political crises.
+Around the fall of the Assad regime, Aphrem II was in Kerala, India for a 10-day visit, following the death of Catholicos Baselios Thomas I but it was cut short due to the military situation and political crises.

-Aphrem II has also made several apostolic visits abroad since his enthronement as the Patriarch including in India, Switzerland, Austria, Netherlands, Germany.
-In August 2025, he began a pastoral trip across the Tur Abdin region that lasted a week long, being received by several bishops and Deputy Governor of Mardin Maher Gourieh.
+Aphrem II has also made several apostolic visits abroad since his enthronement as the Patriarch including in India, Switzerland, Austria, Netherlands and Germany.
+In March 2025, he ordained Baselios Joseph as Catholicos of India, and convened the Universal Synod of the Syriac Orthodox Church.
+In August 2025, he began a pastoral trip across the Tur Abdin region that lasted a week long, being received by several bishops and deputy governor of Mardin, Maher Gourieh.
 During the visit, Aphrem II remarked the great amount of progress made in the region, and his presence greatly boosted the morale of Assyrians in Turkey.
 He also got to meet with Zafer Sırakaya in an extended meeting with other bishops.

-In 2025, Patriarch Aphrem II visited the St. Behnam Syriac Orthodox Church, in Toronto, Canada.
+In September 2025, Patriarch Aphrem II visited Syriac Orthodox churches in Canada as part of his second apostolic visit to Canada.

 Suicide attack

-On Sunday 19 June 2016, an ISIS affiliated suicide bomber tried to assassinate Aphrem II during a special ceremony commemorating the 101st anniversary of the Sayfo.
+On Sunday 19 June 2016, an ISIS-affiliated suicide bomber attempted to assassinate Aphrem II during a special ceremony commemorating the 101st anniversary of the Sayfo.
 The attacker was disguised as a priest and had detonated a bomb shortly after being stopped by security guards.
-Three security officers were killed and five people injured, including members of the Assyrian Sutoro, however Aphrem II himself was unharmed.
+Three security officers were killed and five people injured, including members of the Assyrian Sutoro; however, Aphrem II himself was unharmed.